mihai011/mihai011/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on everything.
+- 🔭 I’m currently working on Fast-API-Full.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning Rust, AWS Cloud and CEH.
 - 👯 I’m looking to collaborate with everyone.
 - 🤔 I’m looking for help with everything.
 - 💬 Ask me about anything.